 present a progress report on the implementation of the tourism action plan twice per year, including an assessment of its implementation based on performance indicators, by Q1 and Q3 every year, starting from 2014.
-An update of the first progress report will be presented to the programme partners by Q2-2014.
+An update of the first progress report will be presented to the programme partners by O2-2014.

 present a plan enhancing the coordination of the various tourism stakeholders and relevant authorities by Q2-2014.
 The plan shall include concrete actions and a roadmap leading to an effective mechanism for coordination.
+Partially Compliant The DLS prepared a draft joint action plan identifying steps to take to speed up the issuance of the pending title deeds at the DLS, with limited reference of how to streamline the process within the DLS and between DLS and other relevant public sector departments for the issuance of title deeds.